zestydevy/dinosaur-planet/docs/Guide.md

 }
 ```

 This looks significantly better already (and compiles)!
 Let's check our progress so far by diffing our implementation against the original ROM.
-We can do this by building the ROM `./dino.py build` and then running diff on the function's symbol `./dino.py diff vec3_normalize`.
+We can do this by building the ROM (`./dino.py build`) and then running diff on the function's symbol (`./dino.py diff vec3_normalize`).
 Looks like everything matches except for one instruction: `lui at,0x3f80`, which from our implementation is currently `lui at,0x4e7e`.
-If we trace this instruction back to the C code it's currently the line `f18 = 0x3f800000;` Let's fix that.
+If we trace this instruction back to the C code, we can see it's from the line `f18 = 0x3f800000;` Let's fix it.

 Looking back at the assembly, we can see these two instructions:
 ```